Baseball333/Input-Output/README.md

 Second Commit:
 The first file which was written from the "C Programming Language Book".
 It is a file copying program which specifies the char data type to store character data.
 Char is applied to return a value that is not confused for a real character.
 Remember that EOF is an integer defined in the <stdio.h>, which is replacable by any symbolic constant.
 Another file will be written to explain its logical structure (employed for instruction).

+Third Commit:
+The iologic.c file is the logical representation of the original input-output program.
+In the C implementation the getchar() and putchar() functions which are specified in the C standard library for input and output.
+After the while statement these functions are applied to return the character data.